 Large-scale disaster relief requires strong leadership and overarching management structure.
 A concentration in crisis management and disaster relief can teach you the skills you need to deliver effective aid to communities in crisis.

-Can I Get an Online PhD in Human Services?
+Can I Get a PhD in Human Services Online?

 There are schools that offer PhD programs in an online format, but keep in mind that you might still need to fulfill residency requirements in person.
 You’ll also need to complete a dissertation, no matter the setting of your program.